eoyebami/eoyebami.github.io/posts/k8s/2024-03-09-kubeadmn-k8-vagrant.md

 <h1>KubeAdm Installation Vagrant Configs</h1>
-* Admittedly, this was my first time messing around with `Vagrantfiles`, so bare with me if it's a bit rudimentary
+* Admittedly, this was my first time messing around with `Vagrantfiles`, so bear with me if it's a bit rudimentary

 <h2>KubeAdm Vagrantfile</h2>
 * This is the file I used for generating a 1 master, 1 worker kubeadm cluster